-Our Transitional Kindergarten class is geared toward older 4 year olds who have two years of preschool experience under their belt but don’t quite make the age cutoff for kindergarten.
+Our Transitional Kindergarten class is designed for older 4-year old's who have two years of preschool experience under their belt but do not make the age cutoff for kindergarten.
 This class encourages children to actively explore experiment and express themselves in a variety of activities.
 Science, art, language activities, music, drama, math and reading readiness skills are broadened through a more in-depth exploration of themes.
 There are also additional opportunities for independent/group art projects, group discussions and class responsibility.

 During this brief transition time, the class may take a quick stretch break on the playground if weather permits.
-Our outside time is split into two short breaks where the children work on gross motor skills, play games with peers and implement skills such as sharing, taking turns, conflict avoidance and resolution.
+Our outside time is split into two short breaks where the children work on gross motor skills, play games with peers, and implement skills such as sharing, taking turns, conflict avoidance and resolution.
 This is a favorite time for most children.

 Circle time is a whole group activity where we enjoy music, experiments, demonstrations, calendar time, stories, and an opportunity to participate in whole group math or writing lessons.
 During this time, children are working on listening skills, raising our hands to speak, waiting our turn, not interrupting, staying on topic, listening with understanding, following directions, and contributing to group discussions.

 Activities are set up each day to emphasize Kindergarten readiness skills.
 Children have three tables of activities to explore during this time, as well as an opportunity for sensory skill development or play scapes on the floor.
-Table top activities are teacher-directed and typically involve writing practice, weekly journal writing, working on number sense and math concepts, and theme related activities.
+Tabletop activities are teacher-directed and typically involve writing practice, weekly journal writing, working on number sense and math concepts, and theme related activities.

 During this stretch break, the children revisit the playground, participate in whole group music or indoor games that utilizes gross motor skills.
 This is also a fantastic opportunity for children to get their wiggles out before the next block of academic learning time in class.
 Children bring their own lunch each class day.